wallarm/product-documentation/docs/user-guides/nodes/regular-node.md

 # Regular WAF nodes

-Regular WAF node is used in Linux-based, Kubernetes sidecar and Docker-based deployments.
+Regular WAF node is used in Linux‑based, Kubernetes sidecar and Docker‑based deployments.

 ## Creating WAF node